etcgroup/text-prizm/docs/didi/comp.md

 This exposes task creation and assignment, as well as volunteer machine registration.
 The base URL is `/didi/comp/`; for example, to ask for a new task, use `GET /didi/comp/task`

+A *task* is specified by a JSON object containing:
+* `files` - a JSON array with either comma-separated points or ranges of time, to be interpreted by didi-client in a data fetch; each of these is the 'file' to be assigned by mapreduce master to slaves
+* `type` - a string uniquely identifying the task type (determines eligibility, and functionality)
+* `parameters` - a JSON object with any parameters the task needs (eg, the threshold for threshold segmentation, etc.)

+A *machine* is specified by a string *location*, comprising of `ip:port`

 ## Tasks

 ### Retrieve a task to execute: `GET /task/`

 Returns a task to work on, based on existing outstanding tasks, along with a list of eligible machines that can work on it.
 This task if returned having taken into account any outstanding dependencies, and the machines that are able to execute this task.
 This need not be parameterized.

-A *task* is specified by a JSON object containing:
-* `files` - a JSON array with either comma-separated points or ranges of time, to be interpreted by didi-client in a data fetch; each of these is the 'file' to be assigned by mapreduce master to slaves
-* `type` - a string uniquely identifying the task type (determines eligibility, and functionality)
-* `parameters` - a JSON object with any parameters the task needs (eg, the threshold for threshold segmentation, etc.)

-A *machine* is specified by a JSON object containing:
-* `ip` - ip address
-* `port` - port on which it is listening

 No parameters.